cianru/huawei-appgallery-publish-gradle-plugin/README.md

 * Publish APK or AAB build file in Huawei AppGallery
 * Submit the build on all users after getting store approve
 * Publish the build on a part of users (Release Phases)
-* Update Release Notes for publishing build.
+* Update Release Notes for publishing build (Release Notes).
+* Update App Basic Info for publishing build.
 * Separated settings for different configurations build types and flavors
 * Support of Gradle Portal and Gradle DSL.
 * Support of Gradle 7.+